VincentCATILLON/react-native-confetti-cannon/README.md

 ## Examples

-Deep into the `example` folder and, to see the [stories](https://github.com/VincentCATILLON/react-native-confetti-cannon/blob/master/example/storybook/stories/index.js), run:
+Deep into the `example` folder to see the [stories](https://github.com/VincentCATILLON/react-native-confetti-cannon/blob/master/example/storybook/stories/index.js) and run:

 ```console
 npm install && npm start